Northern Lakes Conference: History

-The Northern Lakes Conference is recognized as one of the athletic conferences in the state of Indiana.
-Competitions at the state level include NLC student athletes in most every sport.
-The NLC started offering a formal coaching education course in 1991.
-NLC principals and athletic directors are regularly seated in governing bodies for athletic administration at the state level.

 On March 7, 2018, the Northern Lakes Conference announced that Elkhart Memorial High School will cease to be a member of the conference at the conclusion of the 2019- 2020 school year.
-In the fall of 2020, Elkhart Memorial and Elkhart Central high schools will consolidate forming one Elkhart High School.
+In the fall of 2020, Elkhart Memorial and Elkhart Central high schools consolidated into a single Elkhart High School.
 The new school will retain Elkhart Central's position in the Northern Indiana Conference.

-The conference announced it will be accepting applications for membership through May 15, 2018.
-The NLC announced in July 2018 that Mishawaka High School will join for the 2020-21 school year, leaving the NIC.
+The conference announced it would accept applications for membership through May 15, 2018.
+The NLC announced in July 2018 that Mishawaka High School will join for the 2020–21 school year after leaving the NIC.

 Basketball

 The NLC has a rich basketball history, producing NBA stars like Scott Skiles, Rick Fox, and Shawn Kemp.
-On February 11, 2017, the Warsaw Tigers made league history by becoming the first team to win the conference in three consecutive years while going undefeated (21-0) during that span.
+On February 11, 2017, the Warsaw Tigers made league history by becoming the first team to win the conference in three consecutive years while going undefeated (21–0) during that span.